List on Bids44 →

 Essential Checks

-- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from YouTube or a USB drive.
-Look for any pixels stuck on a colour or completely off.
+1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness.
+Look closely for any tiny dots that don’t match the background colour.

-- Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for light leaking from the edges or corners, indicating uneven backlighting.
+2. Check for backlight bleeding — Display a pure black screen in a completely dark room.
+Look for any light leaking from the edges or corners of the panel.
+Some minimal bleed is normal, but large, bright patches are not.

-- Test ALL HDMI ports — Plug in a 4K device (like a Fire Stick 4K or laptop) and switch between each HDMI port rapidly.
-Some sellers might hide that 1-2 ports are dead or faulty.
+4. Test ALL HDMI ports — Plug in a known working 4K device (like a Fire Stick 4K or a laptop) into each HDMI port.
+Switch between them to ensure every port functions correctly and maintains a stable signal.

-- Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels work clearly without distortion.
+5. Test built-in speakers — Play a stereo test video from YouTube to check both left and right channels, ensuring clear audio without distortion at various volumes.

-- Test smart TV features — Connect to your Wi-Fi, open a few apps (Netflix, YouTube), and check loading speed and remote responsiveness.
+6. Test smart TV features — Connect to your home WiFi, open a few demanding apps like Netflix and YouTube, and check their loading speed and responsiveness.
+Test voice commands on the remote if available.

-- Check model number — Verify the model number on the back panel sticker matches what the seller claims.
-Also, look up its original specifications online to confirm.
+7. Check model number — Verify the model number on the TV’s back panel sticker matches what the seller claims.
+Look up the original specifications online to ensure you’re getting the correct variant.

-- Check for panel cracks — Gently run your finger along all four edges of the screen while the TV is OFF.
-Hairline cracks might not show on a lit screen but can reveal themselves this way.
+9. Check for panel cracks — With the TV off, run your finger gently along all four edges of the panel and bezel.
+Hairline cracks often won’t show on a lit screen but can lead to future issues.

 Insider Checks

-THE EDGE-RUN FINGER TEST (Panel Separation) With the TV ON showing a white screen, slowly run your finger along all four edges of the panel, feeling for any ridge, bump, or separation between the panel and the bezel.
-If you feel anything, the panel is separating from the frame.
-This happens after drops, excessive heat, or poor handling and gets worse over time.
-It’s a sign of a TV that won’t last.
-Missing this could cost you ₹25,000+ for a panel replacement down the line, which is basically buying a new TV.
+THE EDGE-RUN FINGER TEST: With the TV ON and showing a white screen, slowly run your finger along all four edges of the panel, feeling for any inconsistencies.
+If you feel any ridge, bump, or slight separation between the panel and the bezel, the panel is likely separating from the frame.
+This can happen due to heat stress or minor impacts and will only worsen over time, potentially costing ₹8,000-15,000 to repair or leading to full panel failure.

-THE REMOTE SENSOR TEST (IR Receiver Health) Point your phone camera at the TV’s IR sensor (usually bottom center or right edge).
-Press buttons on the remote—you should see the IR blaster flash purple through your phone camera.
-If no flash, the remote is dead (₹1,200-₹2,000 for a new one).
-If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing.
-This means a main board issue, a ₹8,000-₹15,000 repair, or you’re stuck with a smartphone app.
+THE REMOTE SENSOR TEST: Point your smartphone camera at the TV’s IR receiver sensor (usually a small, dark window at the bottom center of the TV).
+Press buttons on the TV’s remote.
+You should see the IR blaster flash a purple light through your phone camera.
+If the remote flashes but the TV doesn’t respond, the IR receiver on the TV is failing, which is usually a main board issue.
+If no flash, the remote itself is dead.
+A failing IR receiver means a ₹8,000-15,000 repair.

 Common Scams to Watch For (India 2026)

-Refurbished Panels Resold as New.
-If a TV has a replaced panel, it should be disclosed.
-Some sellers try to pass off units with refurbished panels as perfectly new.
-Look for panel replacement stickers on the back, subtle dead pixel patterns, or slightly uneven backlighting that suggests a non-factory panel.
+Refurbished Panels Resold as New: A common trick is to sell a TV with a refurbished panel as if it’s new or original.
+Look for panel replacement stickers on the back, check for subtle dead pixel patterns, or uneven backlighting that might indicate a non-original or repaired panel.

-Water Damage from Monsoon Flooding.
-Especially in coastal cities or areas prone to flooding, TVs might have unseen water damage.
-Check the rear vents for water stains, corrosion, or a musty smell.
-Intermittent power issues or strange display patterns can also be indicators.
-Water damage is a death sentence for electronics, leading to costly and unreliable repairs.
+Water Damage Disguise: Especially in coastal cities or areas prone to monsoon flooding, watch out for TVs that have suffered water damage.
+Check the rear vents for any water stains, corrosion, or a musty smell.
+Water damage leads to intermittent failures and is often unrepairable, making the TV almost worthless.

 Seller’s Guide — How to Maximize Your OnePlus 55” Q2 Pro TV Resale